yaronn/xpath.js/docs/XPathResult.md

 Returns the string value of the result in accordance with the XPath 1.0 spec.

-## Methods and properties that are only present on `XPathResults` representing node sets
+## Methods and properties that are only present on `XPathResult`s representing node sets

 ```js
 toArray() -> Array of nodes